 wartime art scene, consisted of small gouaches by Joan Miro recently smuggled out of occupied France.
-Comprised of scattered carton-like forms connected by a thin tracery of autonomous lines,
+Comprised of scattered cartoon-like forms connected by a thin tracery of autonomous lines,

 these works were called Constellations, invoking a stellar metaphor.
 Pollock had cited that Miro as an artist he admired most, other than

 Picasso.
-Some art critics flately declared Miro to be a direct precursor of the type of works Pollock was doing later.
+Some art critics flatly declared Miro to be a direct precursor of the type of works Pollock was doing later.

 Number One, 1950 (Lavender Mist) embodies the artistic breakthrough Pollock reached between 1947 and 1950.
 It was painted in an old barn-turned-studio next to a small house on the East End of Long Island, where Pollock lived and worked from 1945 on.
 The property led directly to Accabonac Creek, where eelgrass marshes and gorgeous, watery light were a source of inspiration for him.